taosdata/TDengine/docs-en/14-reference/13-schemaless/13-schemaless.md

 ---
 title: Schemaless Writing
-description: "The Schemaless write method eliminates the need to create super tables/sub tables in advance and automatically creates the storage structure corresponding to the data as it is written to the interface."
+description: "The Schemaless write method eliminates the need to create super tables/sub tables in advance and automatically creates the storage structure corresponding to the data, as it is written to the interface."
 ---

-In IoT applications, many data items are often collected for intelligent control, business analysis, device monitoring, etc. Due to the version upgrades of the application logic, or the hardware adjustment of the devices themselves, the data collection items may change frequently.
-To facilitate the data logging work in such cases, TDengine starting from version 2.2.0.0 provides a series of interfaces to the schemaless writing method, which eliminate the need to create super tables and subtables in advance by automatically creating the storage structure corresponding to the data as the data is written to the interface.
-And when necessary, schemaless writing will automatically add the required columns to ensure that the data written by the user is stored correctly.
+In IoT applications, data is collected for many purposes such as intelligent control, business analysis, device monitoring and so on.
+Due to changes in business or functional requirements or changes in device hardware, the application logic and even the data collected may change.
+To provide the flexibility needed in such cases and in a rapidly changing IoT landscape, TDengine starting from version 2.2.0.0, provides a series of interfaces for the schemaless writing method.
+These interfaces eliminate the need to create super tables and subtables in advance by automatically creating the storage structure corresponding to the data as the data is written to the interface.
+When necessary, schemaless writing will automatically add the required columns to ensure that the data written by the user is stored correctly.

-The schemaless writing method creates super tables and their corresponding subtables completely indistinguishable from the super tables and subtables created directly via SQL.
+The schemaless writing method creates super tables and their corresponding subtables.
+These are completely indistinguishable from the super tables and subtables created directly via SQL.
 You can write data directly to them via SQL statements.
-Note that the names of tables created by schemaless writing are based on fixed mapping rules for tag values, so they are not explicitly ideographic and lack readability.
+Note that the names of tables created by schemaless writing are based on fixed mapping rules for tag values, so they are not explicitly ideographic and they lack readability.

 ## Schemaless Writing Line Protocol